ARITZIA

 Re-Evaluating Evaluation

 The Bag and List are the user’s primary tools to organize current and future purchases on Aritzia.com.
 In 2019, these areas of the site were largely neglected and falling behind in regards to users’ expectations.
 I initiated and led a Discovery project to modernize them, develop a perspective on how they should be used, better understand what our customers need, and improve their usability, functionality, and aesthetic.
+This work quickly became about defining how customers evaluate, save, compare, and return to products across a cyclical journey.
 A summary of the steps I took:

 By the end of the project, we had developed several features to help users curate and store their ideas, evaluate their next purchase, and seamlessly organize their favourite pieces.
 Additionally, we renamed and repositioned the List as a moodboard tool, catering to the beauty of our product photography and inspiration of our customers, by reducing non-essential and distracting information.
 This project resulted in significant increases to Add to Bag, View Bag, and Begin Checkout rates as well as a formalized process for Discovery that other designers adopted.